Master of Education for Experienced Teachers, M.Ed.

 Applicants should be practicing educators who currently teach in (and have at least two years of prior experience in) the content area and at the level for which they seek the advanced degree.
 Please refer to the FAQ page for additional information about admissions requirements.

 Masters degree candidates engage in experiential learning as part of their initial course work in the program.
-The Reinventing Teaching course sequence (EDMX 707 and EDUC 601) is scheduled for early May through July 2016.
-For one week during the first sequence of courses, students choose to either complete a hands-on community-based practicum at the Durham Public Schools Hub Farm or participate in an Outward Bound Wilderness Experience in the mountains of North Carolina.
-This is a required component for students in most cohorts.
-No additional fees beyond course tuition costs are charged for those components of the Reinventing Teaching courses.
+For one week during the first sequence of courses in Summer 2017, students choose to either complete a hands-on community-based practicum at the Durham Public Schools Hub Farm or participate in an Outward Bound Wilderness Experience in the mountains of North Carolina.
+This is a required component for students and is offered at no additional cost beyond course tuition costs.

 The M.Ed. for Experienced Teachers is organized by content/specialty areas of study.
 Those areas are offered usually depending on interest and faculty availability.